 In the pop-up dialog window titled Read Step (Kinetic), select Green from the Filter Set.
 Confirm and save the settings by pressing OK (Figure S2A).

-In the dialog window titled Procedure, select use lid and click on validate to ensure that the created protocol is valid by receiving a pop-up dialog window (Figure S2B).
+In the dialog window titled Procedure, select use lid and click on validate to ensure that the created protocol is valid.
+This is confirmed by a pop-up dialog window (Figure S2B).

 Select protocol in the menu bar and choose procedure (Figure S2C).